EricBalanecki/Workout-Pro/README.md

 ## Phase 4 Task 3

+Certainly!
+Here's an improved version of your statement:

+---

-The first refactoring I would do to my project given I had more time to work on it would be to setup a singleton pattern in the WrokoutPlanGUI and ExerciseFrameGUI.
-Currently these two frames get called mutiple times and after runing the program for long many are disposed or set to invisible.
-Singleton would allow me to call the same one each time making hte code much better.
+If I had more time to work on my project, the first refactoring I would undertake is implementing the Singleton pattern in the `WorkoutPlanGUI` and `ExerciseFrameGUI` classes.
+Currently, these two frames are instantiated multiple times, and after running the program for a while, many instances are disposed of or set to invisible.
+By using the Singleton pattern, I can ensure that the same instance is called each time, significantly improving the code's efficiency and maintainability.

-The second thing I would do would be to make Day and Exercise implement Iterator.
-Day would return Exercise and Exercise would return Set.
-This would remove and lots of coupling in my code and allow me to access the Exercises and Sets lists without long for each loops.
+The second refactoring I would do is to have the `Day` and `Exercise` classes implement the `Iterator` interface. `Day` would iterate over `Exercise` objects, and `Exercise` would iterate over `Set` objects.
+This change would reduce the coupling in my code and eliminate the need for lengthy `for-each` loops to access the `Exercises` and `Sets` lists.